arcadien/coverwhat/README.md

 [![codecov](https://codecov.io/gh/arcadien/koth/branch/master/graph/badge.svg)](https://codecov.io/gh/arcadien/koth)

 Hack is a infrared based game, where players uses advanced gameplay to win.
-There is no only a simple shoot.
+Rather than just having a player concept, many types and active objects will be added:

+* healer player
+* DPS player
+* Support player
+* Respawn point
+* ... and more

+The code base targets high quality level and must keep a very high test coverage.
+To ensure great behavior of hardware, testing automated scenario will be possible.

 # Links